riakundra-12/ETL-Pipeline-with-Delta-Lake-in-Databricks/README.md

 ## Acknowledgments

-Project developed as part of Veersa Technologies training program Special thanks to Mr. Manoj Pal for mentorship and guidance
+Project developed as part of Veersa Technologies training program, Special thanks to Mr. Manoj Pal for mentorship and guidance
 - **[Databricks](https://databricks.com/)** for providing the platform for data processing and analysis.
 - **[Delta Lake](https://delta.io/)** for enabling reliable data storage and schema enforcement.